 What Is Earnest Money?

-An earnest money deposit refers to funds paid in order to show the sellers of a home that you’re serious about purchasing the property.
-You may also see this referred to as a good faith deposit, although lenders may use that term to refer to something else that we’ll get into later on.
-In exchange for your earnest money deposit, sellers will give you a certain amount of time to secure your mortgage financing and complete the other steps in the home buying process, like appraisals and home inspections.
+Earnest money is a type of security deposit offered to show the sellers of a home that you’re serious about purchasing the property.
+Typically, only under specific circumstances will your earnest money deposit be refundable.
+Often confused with a good faith deposit, an earnest money deposit allots you a certain amount of time to secure your mortgage financing and complete the other steps in the home buying process, like appraisals and home inspections.

 How Much Do I Need For An Earnest Money Deposit?